xinwenfu/GenCyber/FieldTrips/README.md

 <img src="imgs/KubuntuKali-Armitage-IRCConfig.PNG">

-If thigns go well, a lighting icon shows on the found computer icon
+If thigns go well, a lighting icon shows on the found computer icon and it means the found computer is compromsied.

 <img src="imgs/KubuntuKali-Armitage-IRCResult.PNG">

 ## Post exploitation
+Metasploitable is compromised.
+We can log into Metasploitable and do a lot of things.
+FOr example, we can list what contents the computer has.
+Even worse, we can fetch the password file.

 15. Right click the found computer icon, then *Shell 1* -> *Interact*